 A common trick of the Trolling Creator.
 Not to be confused with Short Runners.

 Ending Trope!
 Beware of spoilers!

-The Monty Python movie And Now For Something Completely Different subverts this, with "The End" appearing very soon after the opening credits (or maybe even right after the opening credits, I don't remember exactly), complete with someone announcing that the film will be shorter than expected but then the rest of the film (a collection of some their shorts from TV in a linked film format) plays after that and it isn't necessarily a short movie.
+The Monty Python movie And Now For Something Completely Different subverts this, with "The End" appearing shortly after the opening credits, complete with someone announcing that the film will be shorter than expected but then the rest of the film (a collection of some their shorts from TV in a linked film format) plays after that and it isn't necessarily a short movie.

 Man on the Moon starts with Jim Carrey as Andy Kaufman's Foreign Man saying that, due to massive editing (cutting out all the stuff that didn't really happen that way), this is actually the end of the film.
 He exits as the Closing Credits roll; then Carrey-as-Andy comes back on with a film projector and shows home movies (which are the actual film).